ayoubkheribi/Book-library/README.md

 # Book Library App

-A simple web application for managing and recommending books.
+A simple React app to search for books and view their details using the Google Books API.

 ## Features

-- Search and filter books by title, author, or genre
+- Search for books by keyword
+- View a list of search results
-- View detailed information about each book
+- Click a book to see detailed information
-- Get personalized book recommendations
+- Reload-safe details page (fetches book by ID)
+- Back to search button for easy navigation

-## Technologies Used
+## Tech Stack

-- Frontend: React, tailwindcss
+- **React** – frontend library
+- **Axios** – for API requests
+- **Zustand** – state management
+- **React Router** – navigation
--
+- **Tailwindcss** – for styling